UMNET-perfSONAR/pssid-data-pipeline/README.md

 ### Grafana
 Navigate to the `Grafana` dashboard at `<pipeline-hostname>:3000`.
 By default, `Grafana` username and password are both `admin`.
+If you only want to view the dashboard and not edit, and you have Google SSO configured, you can also sign in with your university email.
+To add a data source, select
-To add a data source, select `Opensearch` in the list of available sources and configure as follows.
+`Opensearch` in the list of available sources and configure as follows.
 <img src="images/add-data-source.png" alt="add-data-source"></img>
 Remarks: